lamty101/AFK-Arena/README.md

 # AFKA-furniture

-Calculate how many pieces of furniture are need for 9/9 boost
+It simulate how many pieces of red furniture are need to get 9/9 boost.
+To get it, number of all 3 types of furniture must be at least 3.